“Who am I?” Dr John Roth posed rhetorically as he spoke to the National Dementia Conference.

 But he is not “deaf or stupid” as people now seem to assume, he just has difficulty processing information.
 As much as dementia has changed him, John is still the same, he still has that “same thirst for knowledge and debate”.

-This is why, with wife Cathy, the Roths started Professionals with Alzheimer’s.
+This is why the Roths started Professionals with Alzheimer’s.
 PALZ, as it is known, is a non-profit organisation designed to enhance the lives of high-achievers living with early onset Alzheimer’s.

 The idea was borne of a particularly unchallenging day of respite John endured.